jsdclxvi/Reforestation/README.md

-## There's not really any training for garbagemen.
-They just pick things up as they go.
+## I fear for the calendar, its days are numbered.